-Acute test failure is defined as lethality to 50% or more of the test organisms exposed to 100% effluent or >1.0 TUa for Ceriodaphnia dubia 48 hour and fathead minnow 96 hour test.
-The 48 hour and 96 hour effluent value must be <1.0 TUa to indicate a passing test.
-Any

-48 hour or 96 hour effluent value of >1.0 TUa will constitute a failure.
+Acute test failure is defined as lethality to 50% or more of the test organisms exposed to 100% effluent or >1.0 TUa for Ceriodaphnia dubia 48-hour and fathead minnow 96-hour test.
+The 48-hour and 96-hour effluent value must be <1.0 TUa to indicate a passing test.
+Any 48-hour or 96-hour effluent value of >1.0 TUa will constitute a failure.
 Tests in which the control survival is less than 90% are invalid and must be repeated.

+Acute WET requirements for Outfalls 001 and 002

+Implementation Monitoring Im Monitoring Imposed or Limitation Imposed

-Acute WET requirements for Outfall 001 and Outfall 002 Effluent Dilution 0%(Control) 12.5% 25% 50% 75% 100% Dilution Water Knife River Species and Test Turns Ceriodaphnia dubia - 48 Hour Acute - Static Renewal - 20°C Species and Test Type Fathead minnow - 96 Hour Acute - Static Renewal - 20°C Endpoint oint TUa Compliance Point End-of-pipe
+Effluent Dilution 0%(Control) 12.5% 25% 50% 75% 100%

+Dilution Water Knife River

+Species and Test Type Ceriodaphnia dubia - 48 Hour Acute - Static Ren ewal - 20°C

+Species and Test Type Fathead minnow - 96 Hour Acute - Static Renewal - 20°C

+Endpoint Mortality LC 50 reported as TUa

+Compliance Point End of pipe

+Sample Frequency Quarterly

+Sample Type Grab

+Maximum Daily Limit (MDL) <1.0 TU a

+Average Monthly Limit(AML) <1.0 TU a

 If toxicity occurs in a routine test, an additional test shall be initiated within 14 days from the date of the initial toxicity findings.
+Should toxicity occur in the second test, testing shall be conducted at a frequency of once a month and the implementation of a Toxicity Reduction Evaluation (TRE) shall be determined by the department.
+If no toxicity is found in the second test, testing shall occur as outlined in the permit.
 Should there be no discharge during a specified sampling time frame; sampling shall be performed as soon as there is a discharge.
-Should toxicity occur in the second test, testing shall be conducted at a frequency of once a month and the implementation of a 5.Toxicity Reduction Evaluation (TRE) shall be determined by the department.
-If no toxicity is found in the second test, testing shall occur as outlined in the permit.